$100,000 Hearst Health Prize for Excellence in Population Health

 The population health program, project or initiative submitted for consideration must be active or recently completed (not proposed or in the planning phase) and include outcomes or preliminary findings.
 The Hearst Health Prize is not a grant program.

-Applications will be vetted and scored by faculty at the Jefferson College of Population Health.
+Applications are vetted and scored by faculty at the Jefferson College of Population Health.
 Up to 10 of the top scoring submissions will be reviewed by a distinguished Panel of Judges comprised of noteworthy and respected leaders in health care.
 Review of the submissions will be conducted using the structured evaluation criteria outlined below.
 Incomplete applications will not be considered.

 The Hearst Health Prize competition is not a grant program to support a prospective initiative; only submissions that describe an implemented project with outcomes will be considered.